badass-courses/nerds-ai/README.md

 ## Creating Nerds
 A nerd can be defined independently of any LLMs, and then bound to different LLMs for execution.
 We first create a nerd by implementing the `BaseNerd` type, and then we `bind` that nerd to one or more LLMs for execution.

-### Nerd Config
+### BaseNerd<T>
-A nerd config object defines what the nerd dooes and how.
-This is mostly used to implement the system message, and contains a few parameterizable things:
+At its core a nerd is an object that defines what the LLM does and how.
+This is mostly used to implement the system message, and contains a few parameterizable things.
+The `parser` and `agent_specifier` come into play when binding the nerd to an LLM for actual execution, see below.

 ```typescript
 export type BaseNerd<T extends NerdOutput> = {